princeton-sns/specreds/p2warmup.md

 ### 2.5. use collapse to deallocate the parent

 Now we have two independent versions of the disk.
 To clarify, when doing `rbd ls -l` we will only be seeing one disk `foo`.
-The parent and child versions of `foo` does not exist "explicitly" but only show up depending on your access mode.
+The parent and child versions of `foo` does not exist "explicitly" but only show up when mapped as a block device depending on your access mode.
 If you map the disk image using `rbd map`, you are in parent mode; if you map the image using `rbd super`, you are in child mode.

 Next, assume that we decide to promote the child version and deallocate the parent by calling collapse: